caseyanderson/workshops/supercollider/intro_sc.md

 [SCTweets](http://sctweets.tumblr.com/), supercollider code in 140 characters or less (frequently amazing).

-[Supercollider Mailing List](http://www.birmingham.ac.uk/facilities/ea-studios/research/supercollider/mailinglist.aspx), this is the main place to go for support other than the docs.
+[SC Mailing List](http://www.birmingham.ac.uk/facilities/ea-studios/research/supercollider/mailinglist.aspx), this is the main place to go for support other than the docs.
 All of the devs are very active on this list and respond quickly to questions.

 ## Download
 Go [here](https://supercollider.github.io/download.html) to download SuperCollider.
 Once your download is complete, go ahead and install install.